frdante/Tropo-ec2-S3-sync/README.md

 Then, run the script.

-Note that you may have to add PORT 8888 as inbound **Custom TCP Rule** in the ec2 Security Group, otherwise, you have just to change the port in the script to those you use as TCP connection.
+Note that you may have to add PORT 8888 as inbound **Custom TCP Rule** in the ec2 Security Group, otherwise, you have just to change the port in the script to that you use as TCP connection.